 Irish stew, which is my favorite dish, is traditionally made with lamb, potatoes, onion, and parsley.
 It can also be made with goat or mutton, and may include carrots, turnips, and barley.

-What’s your favorite British or Irish dish?
+What are your favorite foods from the UK and Ireland?
 Let me know in the comments!